 Australia is a top country of unique beauty and vastness.
 Its amazing, varied landscapes make it an ideal destination for road trips.
 However, it’s not easy to choose the right road trips, mostly because of Australia’s long driving distances and the many road hazards.
-No matter how you choose your Australian road trip, either solo or with a travel companion, prefer short road trips with exciting things to see along your way and more options for stopovers.
+No matter how you choose your Australian road trip, solo or with a travel companion, you prefer short road trips with exciting things to see along your way and more options for stopovers.

 - Make sure you have a map of the travel distances.

 Calculate the driving route accordingly.
 Check the above chart of the distances between main cities in Australia.